-Expenses for Organ Donation: Some health insurance companies cover medical expenses incurred in the process of organ donation.
+Expenses for Organ Donation: Some insurers cover medical expenses incurred in the process of organ donation.
 If you are being donated an organ, your donor will be financially secured by your health insurance plan.

-Critical Illnesses: Some critical illnesses that are usually covered by health insurance companies are cancer, heart attack, coronary artery disease, stroke, paralysis, major organ transplant, chronic lung disease, Parkinson’s, etc.
+Critical Illnesses: Some critical illnesses that are usually covered by insurers are cancer, heart attack, coronary artery disease, stroke, paralysis, major organ transplant, chronic lung disease, Parkinson’s, etc.